 When someone is living with dementia, any change in their surroundings and routine can cause distress.
 To enable their loved one to stay in the comfort of their own homes, rather than seek residential care, many families are resulting to at-home care.

 Many people in England are facing challenges because of dementia and its accompanying loss of memory, and we are assisting them in coping with the condition on a daily basis.
-We are here to relieve the strain your family is under, considering dementia is an occasionally-debilitating condition with many stages and hundreds of strains, and provide a caretaker to help your loved one live a semblance of a normal life.
+We are here to relieve the strain your family is under, considering dementia is an occasionally-debilitating condition with many stages and hundreds of strains, and provide a Care Giver to help your loved one live a semblance of a normal life.